 It was a great evening to celebrate Ernestina.
 Thanks to the Landfall Sailing Club for the opportunity.

 & All American Cookout on Saturday, May 18.

 Give Emily a call and let her know you’ll be there!

 Members of the Ernestina Commission and SEMA met with students to receive the results of the latest survey.
 The Schooner Ernestina Commission and the Schooner Ernestina-Morrissey Association, Inc. commissioned the University of Massachusetts- Dartmouth Charlton College of Business Center for Marketing Research to conduct a second marketing survey this spring to follow up on the information acquired last fall by the first survey.
 This survey will be used in the planning for Ernestina’s future operations and programming.

 We thank Dr. Nora Garmin Barnes, Director of the Center for Marketing Research, for offering this invaluable service to Ernestina’s future.

-SEMA will support the Commission again by paying 50% of the Center’s fee.
+SEMA supported the Commission again by paying 50% of the Center’s fee.